yxlllc/pc-ddsp/README.md

 UPDATE (2023.10.15): Improve the phase filter, so the old version is not compatible.

+UPDATE (2024.5.4): Improve the model and refactor the code, so the old version is not compatible.

 ## 1. Installing the dependencies

 We recommend first installing PyTorch from the [official website](https://pytorch.org/), then run: